redkite-labs/redkitecms-docs/book/blocks-management.rst

 List of blocks
 ^^^^^^^^^^^^^^

-A List of blocks is a particular block which can contain singles and/or included blocks and renders them in a horizontal or vertical row.
+A **List of blocks** is a particular block which can contain singles and/or included blocks and renders them in an horizontal or vertical row.

 When these blocks are edited, each child block gets two icons placed in the bottom right corner of the block itself.

-Plus icon adds another block next the one you clicked, thrash icon removes the block.
+Plus icon adds another block next the one you clicked, trash icon removes the block.

-A perfect example is the **BootbusinessThumbnailsList** which displays one or more **BootbusinessThumbnail** blocks in a horizontal row.
+A perfect example is the **BootbusinessThumbnailsList** which displays one or more **BootbusinessThumbnail** blocks in an horizontal row.

 .. image:: //bundles/alphalemonwebsite/media/manual/img-17.jpg

 This block is designed to add always a BootbusinessThumbnail: this means that, when you click the add button a new thumbnail is added.

-Despite of that, the Menu Block has another behaviour when you click the add button: it let you choose the block you want to add, from the Blocks adder panel.
+Despite of that, the Menu Block has another behaviour, in fact, when you click the add button, it lets you choose the block you want to add, from the Blocks adder panel.

 Add a new block type to your application